Fact checkedExpert's opinion

 how much apple cider vinegar a day

-The saying that variety is the spice of life stands true for apple cider vinegar.
+The saying that variety is the spice of life stands true for apple cider vinegar (ACV).
 For centuries, the staple kitchen companion has been a popular home remedy commonly used in cooking and medicine.

 This fermented apple juice has a strong, sour smell and flavor, and it contains zero calories per teaspoon, as well as no fat, fiber, or carbohydrates.
-This makes it a readily available flavor to food without adding extra calories or sodium from salt!
+Apple cider vinegar makes it a readily available flavor to food without adding extra calories or sodium from salt!

-In this article, we will address the benefits of apple cider vinegar, discuss its possible side effects, and provide insight into the appropriate dosage consumption.
+In this article, we will address apple cider vinegar’s benefits, discuss its possible side effects, and provide insight into the appropriate dosage consumption.

 What Is Apple Cider Vinegar?